Strength Training for Weight Loss - I Got Bulky!

 I have a confession to make.

-I wrote it to get your attention about a common held myth on women weight lifting and building muscle too quickly.
+I wrote it to get your attention about a commonly held myth on women weightlifting and building muscle too quickly.

 Alright, let's get right to it...

 It just drives me nuts, but there is a big misconception that women who lift weights will get muscle-bound and bulky.

 Well, it's as legit as those cheesy infomercials trying to sell you toning products for your rear-end or even those crazy breast enlargement pills.

 In my best English accent, it's plain rubbish!